Toronto Food: A Destination Guide Of Where To Eat

 Porchetta and Co – 825 Dundas St W

-My cousins and I had an Italian sandwich afternoon and went here after going to California Sandwiches.
-We ordered a sandwich to share just so I could try it out.
+My cousins and I had an Italian sandwich kind of afternoon and came here after going to California Sandwiches.
+We ordered a porchetta sandwich to share just so I could try one.
 I love porchetta (extra crackling please), so I’m a fan of this place.
-We also had a arancini (deep fried, breaded rice ball hi!) as a snack because we may have addiction to food.
+We also had an arancino (deep-fried, breaded rice ball hi!) as a snack because…why not?

 Seven Lives Mariscos – 69 Kensington Ave

 One day I met up with some friends in Kensington for drinks and hangs.
-Seven Lives had just opened up (in 2013) so we had some eats.
-I don’t really remember the tacos but the ceviche was super tasty.
-I eat tacos all the time as a California resident so I’m a bit finicky but if you’re want a taco in Toronto, this is a good option.
+Seven Lives had just opened up (in 2013) so we ordered a few things.
+My favourite thing was the ceviche.
+Living in San Diego I eat tacos a few times a week so I’m pretty finicky.

 West Indian/Trini Food

-Toronto has a large West Indian population so if you’re a fan of West Indian food and island food, you’ll be psyched.
-The only thing is most really really good spots are in the suburbs.
+Toronto has a large West Indian population so if you’re a fan of West Indian food and island food, this is your city!
+You can get West Indian food in the city but the really great places are in the suburbs.

 Patty King – 187 Baldwin St in Kensington Market

-Patty King is great for picking up a snack when you’re hungry and in Kensington Market.
-I usually get a double or a beef or goat patty.
+Patty King is great for picking up a snack when you’re hungry and in the Kensington Market area.
+A double or beef or goat patty is my go to.

 Island Foods – 1182 King St W